Sydney Airport: 1990–2010

 The international terminal underwent a renovation that was completed in mid-2010.
 The upgrade includes a new baggage system, an extra 7300 m2 of space for shops and passenger waiting areas, expansion of the transit zone, and other improvements.

 In March 2010, the Australian Competition & Consumer Commission released a report sharply critical of price gouging at Sydney airport, ranking it fifth out of five airports.
 The report noted Sydney Airport recorded the highest average prices at $13.63 per passenger, compared to the lowest at $7.96 at Melbourne Airport, while the price of short-term parking had almost doubled in the 2008–09 financial year, from $28 to $50 for four hours.
 This amounts to the highest profit margins on aeronautical services and very high profit margins on car parking fees.
 The report also accused the airport of abusing its monopoly power.

-Since 2011: Modern history
+2011–present: Modern history

 In December 2011, Sydney Airport announced a proposal to divide the airport into two airline-alliance-based precincts; integrating international, domestic, and regional services under one roof by 2019.
-The current domestic Terminal 2 and Terminal 3 would be used by Qantas, Jetstar, and members of the Oneworld airline alliance while today's international Terminal 1 would be used by Virgin Australia and its international partners.
+Under the proposal, Terminal 2 and Terminal 3 would be used by Qantas, Jetstar, and members of the Oneworld airline alliance while Terminal 1 would be used by Virgin Australia and its international partners.
 Other international airlines would continue to operate from T1.
 In September 2012, Sydney Airport Managing Director and CEO Kerrie Mather announced the airport had abandoned the proposal to create alliance-based terminals in favour of terminals "based around specific airline requirements and (passenger) transfer flows".
 She stated the plan was to minimise the number of passengers transferring between terminals.